Thread Cutting Attachment

 To cut left-hand threads, another gear is introduced into the gear train.
 This gear reverses the direction of the gear that it drives and does not affect the gear ratio.

-This is the reversing gear (a.k.a. backgear), which happens to have 17 teeth, although that's irrelevant other than making the gear a convenient size to fit in the limited available space.
-As you can see, the gear has its own phospher bronze bearing and runs on a shoulder bolt that's used to fix it in the shorter slot in the gear bracket.
+This is the reversing gear, which happens to have 17 teeth, although that's irrelevant other than making the gear a convenient size to fit in the limited available space.
+As you can see, the gear has its own bronze bearing and runs on a shoulder bolt that's used to fix it in the shorter slot in the gear bracket.

 Assemble the gear with the thin washer between the gear and one of the nuts.
+Because the shoulder projects a tiny bit past the bearing, the washer will bear on the end of the should when the first nut is tightened (not too tight).
+With the first nut in place, the gear should turn freely on the bolt.
 After inserting the bolt through the gear bracket slot, fix it in place by using the other nut on the back side of the slot.
-Adjust the play between the bolt head and the first nut to allow the gear to turn freely, with little end play, and tighten the assembly in place.

 The reversing gear sits between the Z2 and L gears.
 The first nut spaces the gear away from the bracket, right where it needs to be.